Vine Basin Combined Sewer Overflow Control

 Community engagement

-Construction could begin as early as 2022, pending input from our regulatory agencies, such as the Department of Ecology.
-We will keep the community informed as the schedule develops.
+Construction is anticipated to begin in the fall of 2027, pending input from our regulatory agencies, such as the Department of Ecology, as well as completion of the project design and permitting processes.
+We will keep the community informed as the design of this project progresses and more details are known.